Ratibus11/template-npm-package/README.md

 > _For safety purpose, you will not be able to publish documentation for version `a.b.c` if any file prefixed by `a.b.c-` already exists in the wiki's repo.
 To bypass it, you have to first delete all `a.b.c-` files, then run again this task._

-> <u>_**CAUTION**</u>: Because of an unexpected behavior by TypeDoc on GitHub Actions, all `.ts` files outside `src` folder are deleted during this task if the environment variable `DELETE_TS_OUTSIDE_SRC` is defined..
+> <u>_**CAUTION**</u>: Because of an unexpected behavior by TypeDoc on GitHub Actions, all `.ts` files outside `src` folder are deleted during this task if the environment variable `DELETE_TS_OUTSIDE_SRC` is defined.
 Don't set a value to this environment variable if you're not sure to retrieve your files.
 Basically, this value will only be defined in a GitHub Actions workflow and should not be necessary anywhere else._

 #### `prepare`